rydmike/flex_color_scheme/README.md

 We do the equivalent definition for the dark theme, and we add the true black option as well.
 We also use the switch for `colors` to pass it a `FlexSchemeColor` that is either using the predefined ones or computes them from the light `FlexSchemeColor`,

-In dark-mode we can see many gaps in the resulting ThemeData when using the standard `ThemeData.from` factory to create the theme.

 ```dart